Can You Help Me to Understand a New Testament Christian?

 If you asked many in the religious world this question, though it may be with sincerity, what you would be taught would

 be wrong, because much of what is taught in the religious world, man has added to or taken away from the word of God.

 With that said let us take a look at what the Word of God says on some subjects of the New Testament.

-given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that
+by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the

 It is these Words that will judge us- John 12:48 “He who reject Me, and does not receive My words, has that which

 judges him-the word that I have spoken will judge him in the last day.

 Not doctrines of men- Matthew 15:9 “And in vain they worship Me, Teaching as doctrines the commandments of men.”